 Leo Dillon, Martin Gamache, Alex Tait, and Scott Zillmer provided invaluable cartographic advice.
-The following translators generously volunteered their time: Département de Géomatique du Cégep Limoilou (French); Hans van der Maarel, Red Geographics (Dutch); and, Nick Doiron, Satoshi Iida, and Takashi Kinoshita (Japanese); Kacper Jankowski (Polish); Sasha Trubetsky (Russian); Ibrahim Mohammed and Nick Doiron (Arabic); Dante Bisutti (Italian); Raf Roset (Catalan); Spyridon Staridas (Greek); and Dennis McClendon and Pedro Zurita-Zaragoza (Spanish); Gordon Kennedy (Finnish); and Richard Kovacik (Slovakian).
+The following translators generously volunteered their time: Département de Géomatique du Cégep Limoilou (French); Hans van der Maarel, Red Geographics (Dutch); and, Nick Doiron, Satoshi Iida, and Takashi Kinoshita (Japanese); Kacper Jankowski (Polish); Sasha Trubetsky (Russian); Ibrahim Mohammed and Nick Doiron (Arabic); Dante Bisutti (Italian); Raf Roset (Catalan); Spyridon Staridas (Greek); and Dennis McClendon and Pedro Zurita-Zaragoza (Spanish); Gordon Kennedy (Finnish); Richard Kovacik (Slovakian); and Simon Scherrer (German).
 Thanks to all!

 The Equal Earth Wall Map is made up of point, line, and area features, plus labels, that derive from the following public domain sources.

 Vector base map

 1:50 million vector data are the primary source of coastlines, rivers, lakes, glaciers, ice shelves, mountain peaks, country boundaries, graticule, geographic lines, and populated places.
 The bounding lines around scattered island groups are on the map for clarity.
 They are not actual maritime boundaries.
 The International Date Line as it jogs around Pacific island nations also follows these arbitrary bounding lines.

 The Manual Shaded Relief of the World, which fits to the 1:50 million vector data described above, was also obtained from the website.
 To learn more about the shaded relief go .